-I oftentimes use a fill flash for the extra kick – upon request, I’ll introduce you how to use a fill flash in the streets (expert level). please let me know if you’re planning to bring a flash gun. this little gizmo will make you life a *lot* easier.
+Advanced only I oftentimes use a fill flash for the extra kick – upon request, I’ll introduce you how to use a fill flash in the streets (expert level). please let me know if you’re planning to bring a flash gun. this little gizmo will make you life a *lot* easier.

 Mornings will provide us with the opportunity to catch some great bounce light on sunny days – please inquire for other times.
 Full days of shooting, editing and printing are now available here.
-We can arrange dusk & night shooting for advanced photographers.

 During your 3-hour street photo session workshop you will learn how to

-- make the most out of your camera and its advanced modes
+– make the most out of your camera and its advanced modes (M/A/Tv)

 – approach strangers (or when not to approach them)

 – composition tips & tricks (You can also book a one-on-one photography composition/editing/Lightroom workshop)